Contact - First Encounters

 Students will

-- Understand the importance of Country and Place to Aboriginal people, their relationship with the land and uses of plants for food, medicine, and shelter.
+- Understand the importance of Country and Place to First Nations, their relationship with the land and uses of plants for food, medicine, and shelter.

 - Stand on the site of the first farm in Australia and discover the plants brought by the First Fleet.